kili-technology/automl/README.md

 To do this, AutoML uses a mix between diversity sampling and uncertainty sampling.

 ### Label errors on Kili
-Note: for image classification projects only.
+Note: for image classification, object detection and image segmentation projects only.

 The error is human, fortunately there are methods to detect potential annotation problems. `label_errors.py` allows to identify potential problems and create a 'potential_label_error' filter on the project's asset exploration view: